IDMNYU/audiolab/docs/synths.md

 **IMPORTANT: unlike the banana connectors on the Serge system, the 3.5mm patch points on the TTSH (or any synth that uses [phone connectors](https://en.wikipedia.org/wiki/Phone_connector_(audio))) can *easily be damaged* by forcing a plug into a jack, or by pulling a cable out of a socket with force.
 Please make connections on the TTSH with care.**

 ARP synthesizers use a 10V AC standard for both audio and control voltage, which is signifantly higher than the lower-voltage Serge system.
-As a result, Serge "Pulse" voltages (and Arduino pins) will not trigger the envelope generator on an ARP 2600 without being amplified.
+As a result, Serge "Pulse" voltages (and Arduino pins) will not trigger the envelope generator on an ARP 2600 without being amplified (the CV.OCD "Gate Boost" module is available to help with this).
 The ARP 2600 uses a standard scaling of 1 volt per octave to represent musical pitch.

 ### Glossary